pure-data/pure-data/doc/1.manual/pdmanual.md

     alias pd ~/pd/bin/pd

-in the file, \~/.tcshrc, so that you can later just type "pd" to a shell.
-(The shell only reads the \~/.tcshrc file on startup, so this won't take effect in any existing shells unless you specially type
+in the file, `~/.tcshrc`, so that you can later just type `pd` to a shell.
+(The shell only reads the `~/.tcshrc` file on startup, so this won't take effect in any existing shells unless you specially type

     source ~/.tcshrc